There aren’t vegan foods high in carnitine. However, vegans don’t need carnitine supplements, as the body synthesizes high amounts.

 Eat a variety of these foods to help your body produce more carnitine.

-Vegans should eat foods with vitamin C & vitamin B6
+Vegan foods high in vitamin C & vitamin B6

 Moreover, vegans should have high levels of vitamin C and B6 to synthesize enough carnitine.